Trade/other name(s): Rituxan

 - If you are allergic to anything, including medicines, dyes, additives, or foods.
 If you have ever reacted to a drug made with mouse proteins, you may be more likely to react to rituximab.

-- If you have any medical conditions such as kidney disease, liver disease, heart disease, congestive heart failure, diabetes, gout, or infections.
+- If you have any medical conditions such as kidney disease, liver disease, heart disease, congestive heart failure, lung disease, diabetes, or gout.
 These conditions may require that your medicine dose, regimen, or timing be changed.

 - If you are pregnant, trying to get pregnant, or if there is any chance you might be pregnant.
 It is not known if this drug might cause problems if either the male or female is taking it at the time of conception or during pregnancy.
-Men and women who are taking this drug should use some kind of birth control during treatment and for 12 months afterward.
+This drug can pass through the placenta and affect the fetus.
+Women who are taking this drug should use some kind of birth control during treatment and for 12 months afterward.
 Check with your doctor about what kinds of birth control can be used with this medicine.
-This drug should be used during pregnancy only if the potential benefit is thought to justify the potential risk to the fetus.

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.

 This drug can interact with the chemotherapy drug cisplatin to cause kidney damage.

 Since rituximab may cause the blood pressure to drop, some doctors will ask that you not take blood pressure medicines the day you are due for your treatment.

 This drug can lower platelet counts, which can increase the risk of bleeding.
 Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with rituximab.
 These include: